LakeYang0818/1D-Helmholtz-in-Deep-Learning/README.md

-# 1D-Helmholtz-in-Deep-Learning
+# Numerical Solutions of 1D Helmholtz Equation (FDM, FEM, Deep Learning)

-This project focuses on numerically solving the 1D Helmholtz equation by implementing the deep learning neural network method (a neural network in physics).
+This project focuses on the numericla solutions of the one-dimensional Helmholtz equation:

+### 1. Analytical Method

+### 2. FDM
+  Finite Difference Method with central difference.

+### 3. FEM
+  Finite Element Method with linear elements.

+### 4. PINN
+  Deep learning method: PINN (Physical-Informed-Neurl-Network)

+Notes:
 The code is written in Python and for the deep learning part Pytorch is used.

-The methods for solving the one-dimensional Helmholtz equation involved in this project.
-1. Analytical Method (Analytical)
-2. FDM (Finite Difference Method)
-3. FEM (Finite Element Method)
-4. PINN (Deep learning method).

-The explanatory text for each method is included in the project report.
+Descriptions of each method are included in the project report "The Finite-Element-based Solution of the Helmholtz Equation.pdf".

-Example Plots:
+## Example Plots:
-(Denote the number of segmentation by N and the value wave numbers in the Helmholtz equation by k.)
+(Denote the number of segmentation by N and the value of wave numbers in the Helmholtz equation by k.)

-$FDM$:
+### $FDM$:

 Finite Differenc Method with N = 50, k = 32: